rRMSAnalyzer: package to analyze RiboMethSeq data

 C-score is automatically calculated for all genomic positions of the

 rRNA.
-The C-score is computed using either the default parameters of the
+The C-score is computed using either the default arguments of the

 load_ribodata()